khrome83/khrome.dev/www/posts/custom-decorators-with-storybook-and-vue.md

 ---
 title: Custom Decorators with Storybook & Vue
-published: false
+published: true
 date: 2019-07-18
+description:
-description: Using Storybook and Vue to build multiple components that are section aware.
+  Using Storybook and Vue to build multiple components that are section aware.
 An easy way to support multiple themes.
 cover_image: https://khrome.dev/image/**Custom%20Decorators**%20with%20*Storybook*%20%26%20*Vue*.png?theme=dark-mode&pattern=polka-dots&screen=cover-image&undraw=programmer
 tags:
   - typescript
   - vue
   - storybook
 ---

 Storybook has excellent Vue support.
 While it did not support Vue at launch, it now does.
 So it has become my goto technology while fleshing out base components.
 It is critical to my development process, and I think it should be considered for your process as well.

 No longer do I need to stub out pages or hack together a test page.
 Instead, I can focus on my design language.
 Each story is a base component, making it incredibly clear and more comfortable to process.
 It has sped up my development in unexpected ways.